erdinc09/MarkdownEditView/README.md

 ## How To Install

-* For Linux, MacOs and Windows you can download the plugin from [releases](https://github.com/erdinc09/MarkdownEditView/releases).
+* For Linux, MacOs and Windows you can download the plugin from [releases](https://github.com/erdinc09/MarkdownEditView/releases). oo
+  * However now there is no release, will come soon!
 * Since QtCreator is not packaged with qtwebengine, you need to install following dependencies from qt installation to qtcreator directory.
 This process will be automatized later by the plugin.
   * Qt5.15.2 must be installed with QtWebEngine dependency.
   * For __linux:__